 Permission was granted in 1995 for a mixed use of residential and a day nursery in the walled garden.

 From 2001-2010, there were various planning applications for major changes, with new access roads and parking within the grounds, followed by further applications in 2010-2013.
 During this time, both the house and grounds continued the slow process of deterioration and none of the major development plans materialised.
 However, by 2015 a new access drive from Alresford Road had been introduced, the walled garden was sold off as well as the domestic stables area with access from Mill Lane and the house and remaining 5 ha of grounds were again put on the market.
-By 2018 the remaining 5 acres of house and grounds had been sold but its future is still unclear.
-Another planning application for building in the walled garden was approved.
+By 2018 the remaining 5 acres of house and grounds had been sold.
+A planning application for building in the walled garden was approved.
 Walking behind the site towards the Mill some of its 19th century aspect, though sadly neglected, is still seen.
 By 2020, the development within the walled garden was underway.

 House and small landscape park early 19th century; several features and planting of post 1810 park and garden survived, early 21st century.
 The site is strategically situated between Kings Worthy and Abbots Worthy and adjacent to the river Itchen.